BestTimesToVisit.com Logo

 food

 Don't leave Toronto without trying a peameal bacon sandwich from the St. Lawrence Market.
-It's a local institution, and the sandwich is surprisingly delicious – a thick, juicy pork loin rolled in cornmeal, served on a bun.
-Grab one from Carousel Bakery for the classic experience.
+It's a local institution!
+Grab one from Carousel Bakery and enjoy it fresh.
+For a more diverse culinary adventure, explore Kensington Market for amazing international street food and unique eateries.

 culture